 - Take a trike to Barangay Balite, San Luis, and look for Parking A for Summer Cruise.
 Rate is P150-200 per ride.

 - From the parking lot, take a boat to Summer Cruise.
 Rate is P50 per way.
-Alternatively, you can walk from the parking to the resort (around 100 meters).
-Make sure to wear thick sandals or shoes as there are lots of smooth rocks going to the resort which might hurt your feet.
+Sometimes boats are not available.
+In any case, you can also walk from the parking to the resort, which is about 100 meters away.
+Make sure to wear thick sandals or shoes since the route is filled with smooth rocks that may be uncomfortable if you’re wearing thin footwear.

 If you are bringing a private car, you can leave it at the parking lot for P150 per day.